Sarah Manners: Early and personal life

-Manners was educated at King Edward VI Handsworth, Birmingham.
-She married computer salesman Ben O'Sullivan, in 2003 at Lickey, Worcestershire.
+Manners was born on 25 August 1975 and grew up in Harborne, Birmingham.
+Her father was a classic car dealer, whilst her mother was a headmistress of a school in Handsworth.
+She was educated at King Edward VI Handsworth, where she obtained 10 GCSEs and four A-levels.
+She later studied at the Royal Central School of Speech and Drama.
+She married computer salesman Ben O'Sullivan in 2003 in Lickey, Worcestershire.
 Manners revealed in an interview that the two had divorced in 2009.
-She said, "We spent 10 years together and are still close.
+She said: "we spent 10 years together and are still close.
 He's a lovely man".